syeddanish41/wAlnut/README.md

 Start with the most fundamental truths and reason up from there.

-Then watch this vidoe on [developing true confidence by Kong](https://www.youtube.com/watch?v=xSURldy2EJE).
+Then watch this video on [developing true confidence by Kong](https://www.youtube.com/watch?v=xSURldy2EJE).
 Then watch this video on [how to live by Steve](https://www.youtube.com/watch?v=UF8uR6Z6KLc).
-Then watch this vdieo on [how to live by Neil](https://www.youtube.com/watch?v=ikAb-NYkseI).
+Then watch this video on [how to live by Neil](https://www.youtube.com/watch?v=ikAb-NYkseI).

 The best approach I have come across for building an artificial general intelligence (AGI) are summarized in this [video by Dileep](https://www.youtube.com/watch?v=NPtAIVieh4k) and